mikejonestechno/bitburner-scripts/docs/04gameplay.md

   }
 ```

-Calling `filterServerProperties(ns, network, {numberOpenPortsRequired: 0});` now results in a runtime error at compile time instead of returning a valid but unexpected Network Map.
+Calling `filterServerProperties(ns, network, {numberOpenPortsRequired: 0});` now results in a runtime error at compile time instead of returning a valid but unexpected network array.

 ```
 RUNTIME ERROR